-Arizona Wineries For A Great Tucson Day Trip
+Visiting Arizona Wineries Is A Great Tucson Day Trip

-There Are Over 12 Arizona Wineries Within 60 Miles Of Tucson AZ
+Over 12 Wineries Within 60 Miles Of Tucson AZ

 Brief History Of Arizona Wineries

-With that success under his belt and his strong belief that the region would grow quality wine making grapes, Dutt founded a vineyard in 1979.
-Sonoita Vineyards was the first of over a dozen vineyards in the Sonoita/Elgen area of southeastern Arizona.
+With that success Dutt founded a vineyard in 1979.
+The Sonoita Vineyards.
+It was the first of over a dozen vineyards in the Sonoita/Elgen area of southeastern Arizona.

 The area around Sonoita/Elgen has elevations between 3,800 to 6,000 feet.
-The hot days and cool nights create optimum growing conditions.
+The hot days and cool nights create perfect growing conditions.

 Directions To Southeast Arizona Wineries